Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 2

-The Constitution and By-Laws of the Libertarian Party of Idaho are also the governing documents of the State Central Committee.
-The four officers of the Party (Chairperson, Vice-Chairperson, Secretary and Treasurer) are the officers of the State Central Committee.
+The Bylaws of the Party are also the governing documents of the State Central Committee.
+The four officers of the Party (Chair, Vice-Chair, Secretary and Treasurer) are the officers of the State Central Committee.

 ### SECTION 3

-The State Central Committee shall consist of the four officers of the party, all legislative district chairmen, all county central committee chairmen, and all state committeepersons selected by the county central committees.
+The State Central Committee shall in addition consist of all legislative district chairmen, all county central committee chairmen, and all state committeepersons selected by the county central committees.
 Each of the above members of the state central committee shall be entitled to vote at all meetings of the state central committee and the State Conventions as delegates.

 ### SECTION 4